totaljs/components/j-iFramePreview/readme.md

 - easy usage for e.g. invoices, mails or some other previews
 - can render HTML safely
+- height of iframe is automatically counted from the `body`

 __Attributes__:
 - `data-jc-path` must contain HTML